YerkoVO/Old_Thesis/README.md

 /documentation: Contains any relevant documentation related to the datasets and analyses conducted.

-**Available Datasets**:
+## **Available Datasets**:

 World_electricity.csv: Contains historical data on global electricity production, broken down by energy type.
 This data is crucial for understanding energy demand and its impact on the supply chain.
 It is also used to compare forecasted world electricity production by 2050 with actual data and analyze the percentage contribution of each continent to global electricity production.

-Owid.csv: This dataset is a collection of key metrics maintained by https://ourworldindata.org/energy.
+Owid.csv: This dataset is a collection of key metrics maintained by [OWID](https://ourworldindata.org/energy), it is necessary to mention that the data used from this dataset for the development of the thesis comes from [IAEA](https://pris.iaea.org/pris/).
 Specific data such as nuclear power generation and nuclear electricity were extracted, retaining all countries and dates in the dataset for further analysis.
-This dataset is used to project the increase in electricity production globally, and to project the global nuclear power production triple by 2050 and assess the percentage contributions to total electricity generation by continent.
+This dataset is used to project the increase in global electricity production, as well as to project the tripled global nuclear power production by 2050 and assess the percentage contributions to total electricity generation by continent.

-**Available Scripts**:
+## **Available Scripts**:

 **World_Nuclear_Electricity_Production.ipynb**: